TalDerei/Masters-Research/README.md

 # Masters-Research
-List of personal papers related to master's research
+List of personal publications and benchmarking work related to master's research

 - VDBS: Publication submitted as part of the "Verifiable Database Systems" workshop by ACM SIGMOD
 - Benchmarking Groth16 Proving System